Greginkansas/-openhab-openhab1wiki/speedtest-cli-integration.md

 Please make sure the script is functioning before you continue.

 ### Windows
-You can find an unofficial speedtest-cli for windows here: https://github.com/zpeters/speedtest Place the executable on your harddrive, e.g. "`C:\openHAB\speedtest.exe`"
+You can find an unofficial speedtest-cli for Windows here: https://github.com/zpeters/speedtest Place the executable on your harddrive, e.g. "`C:\openHAB\speedtest.exe`"

 ## OpenHAB files